 List each task to break it down in terms of importance and urgency – it’s all laid out in front of you to see.

-You can download my free Weekly Planner by clicking here or on the image below:
+You can download my free Weekly Planner and create a daily to do list each day by clicking here or on the image below:

 2. Don’t cherry pick